Skip to main content

 appender.logfile.layout.pattern=%d | %-5p | %m | %c | %t%n%throwable{full}

-• For a list of metrics that are collected and used by the app, see ActiveMQ Metrics.
+• For a list of metrics that are collected and used by the app, refer to the ActiveMQ Metrics.

 Fields creation in Sumo Logic for ActiveMQ

-Following are the fields which will be created as part of ActiveMQ App install if not already present.
+Following are the fields which will be created as part of ActiveMQ app installation, if not already present.

 • messaging.cluster.name.
 User configured.
 Enter a name to uniquely identify your ActiveMQ cluster.
 This cluster name will be shown in the Sumo Logic dashboards.